"She is very thorough in her preparation."Legal 500, 2023 - Children Law

 "A very approachable barrister."Legal 500, 2023 - Divorce & Financial Remedy

 "A junior who fights for her clients.
-She is very approachable and provides clear and realistic advice."Legal 500 2022
+She is very approachable and provides clear and realistic advice."Legal 500, 2022 - Divorce & Financial Remedy

 "A tenacious and confident advocate.
-Her calm manner puts clients at ease."Legal 500 2022
+Her calm manner puts clients at ease."Legal 500, 2022 - Children Law

 Helen Brander has extensive experience in all aspects of family law and specialises in family finance, inheritance and probate disputes, and disputes concerning children.
 She is able to advise, assist and provide representation at any stage of proceedings and welcomes requests for initial advice.
 She is a firm believer in the benefits of alternative dispute resolution, including mediation and early neutral evaluations / non-court dispute resolution appointments, and is a trained arbitrator under the IFLA (Children) scheme.

 Clients have described Helen as well-prepared, articulate, firm, incisive and yet approachable, sensitive and considerate.
 She is qualified to accept instructions on a direct public access basis.

 Helen has a professional interest in the application of family law in Italy and Germany, the experience of expatriate Britons in those countries, and their nationals living in England and Wales.

 Helen provides advice and representation in all aspects of matrimonial and family finance disputes.
 She often deals with matters involving complex company structures, non-matrimonial property, pre- and post-nuptial agreements (including extra-jurisdictional arrangements), on- and off-shore trusts and complex pension arrangements.
 She has significant experience in applications for a financial remedy following a foreign divorce.

 Helen is able to assist in cases involving cohabitation, relationship breakdown, and financial claims for provision for children under Schedule 1 of the Children Act 1989.